Boron and Testosterone: Cheap and Unpopular Trace Mineral and T-Booster

 A dose range that should be able to increase testosterone levels (without becoming toxic) falls in between 3-25 mg/day.

-Aside from supplementation (this brand is highly recommended for it’s incredibly high quality standards), some good dietary boron sources include: raisins, gelatin, prunes, dates, avocados, almonds, Brazil nuts, and honey.
+Aside from supplementation (the brand above is highly recommended for it’s incredibly high quality standards), some good dietary boron sources include: raisins, gelatin, prunes, dates, avocados, almonds, Brazil nuts, and honey.

 Latest posts by Ali Kuoppala (see all)